Financial-Times/origami/README.md

 Utility for attaching debounced listeners to resize, scroll, orientation and visibility events on `window`.

-*Note: within the module's API and in the documentation below `orientation` and `visibility` are used instead of `orientationchange` or `visibilitychange`, but the actual browser event listened to is `orientationchange` or `visibilitychange`*
+*Note: within the component's API and in the documentation below `orientation` and `visibility` are used instead of `orientationchange` or `visibilitychange`, but the actual browser event listened to is `orientationchange` or `visibilitychange`*

 ## Methods